rosflight/rosflight_docs/docs/developer-guide/rosplane/controller/controller-general-overview.md

 The controller uses these targets to control the aircraft.
 This drives the aircraft to approach and follow the path as the path_follower commands.
-Note, poor path performance may be due to controller or the path follower, see the Tuning Guide in the User Guide section for more details.
 See the Path Follower page for more information.
 See the Successive Loop Closure Controller Outline for more information on how these commands are used specifically.

+!!! note
+    Poor path performance may be due to controller or the path follower, see the Tuning Guide in the User Guide section for more details.

 ### Output